-Since the process $\overline{\mathcal{G}}_t$ is ergodic, it possesses an equilibrium measure $\eta$ supported on the entirety of its state space.
+Since the process $\overline{\mathcal{G}}(t)$ is ergodic, it possesses an equilibrium measure $\eta$ supported on the entirety of its state space.
 In the remainder of this paper, we will abuse notation by identifying $\mathcal{G}$ with $\bar{\mathcal{G}}$ and referring to $\eta$ as the equilibrium distribution of $\mathcal{G}(t)$.
 An important consequence of ergodicity is that all properties of $\eta$ derived for the mutating AVM are independent of the state in which the network is initialized.
 This situation contrasts with the extant literature discussed previously (with the exception of \cite{Ji2013}), in which the model behavior can, in principle, depend on initialization.
 Ergodicity also implies that states with $R = 0$ are no longer absorbing.
 Instead, a typical sample from $\eta$ displays bifurcated structure closely aligned with the opinion groups, with dense connections between common opinions and sparser connections between differing opinions.
-This behavior of the mutating AVM thus makes it a more realistic model of social processes in which long-standing disagreement influences connections.
-In this article, we focus on the limit of small $\lambda$, which allows us to derive approximations for the non-mutating AVMs.
+This behavior of the mutating AVM thus makes it a more flexible model of social processes in which long-standing disagreement may influence connections.
+We focus here on the limit of small $\lambda$, which allows us to derive approximations for the non-mutating AVMs.
 In particular, the equilibrium measure $\eta$ concentrates around the $\lambda=0$ arch, allowing us to describe the arch as the expected active link density $\rho^* = \E_\eta[R]$ under the equilibrium measure $\eta$.